 In .NET structure all applications are needed to keep running on the same version while in MVC 6 you can define the dependencies inside your deployment package and this makes it simple for developers to specify the version of .NET used by the application.

-OWIN is the open source web interface for .NET it defines an abstract layer between web application and web server.
-With the help of this MVC 6 applications can be self hosted.
+OWIN is the open source web interface for .NET it defines an abstract layer between web application and a web server.
+With the help of this MVC 6 applications can be self-hosted.
 Also, applications consist of composable pipeline in which developers have complete control over the various components in the pipeline.

 Cloud optimized version

 ASP.NET MVC 6 applications are cloud-optimized by design.
-The main advantage of using cloud optimized framework is that one will not have to upgrade the .NET version on their system for a single website.
+The main advantage of using a cloud-optimized framework is that one will not have to upgrade the .NET version on their system for a single website.
 The run-time will automatically pick up the correct version of library when these MVC 6 applications will be deployed to the cloud.